ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

 In today's rapidly evolving job market, Data Science is one of the most sought-after fields.
 Understanding the salary trends in Data Science can be crucial for job seekers and employers alike.
 This project aims to answer questions such as:

 - What is the average salary for Data Science jobs?
-- How do salaries vary by location, experience, and education?
+- How do salaries vary by location, experience level, employment type, and job role?
-- Which industries offer the highest salaries for Data Scientists?
+- Which are the most trending job titles in the field of Data?
-- To address these questions, we have gathered and analyzed a dataset of Data Science job postings and salaries.
+- To address these questions, we have analyzed a dataset of Data Science job postings and salaries.

 ## Data

-The dataset used for this analysis is available in the [data](data/) directory.
+The dataset used for this analysis is available in  [kaggle](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023).
 It includes information about job postings, such as job title, location, company, experience level, education requirements, and salary.

 ## Analysis and Visualizations